intermine/im-docs/docs/support/upgrade.rst

   # for Ubuntu
   sudo apt-get install maven

-Previously you had to download and compile InterMine.
-Now, instead, you’ll be using the compiled InterMine JARs available via jCenter.
-They will be automatically dowloaded and stored in the gradle cache `~/.gradle/caches/modules-2/files-2.1/org.intermine/`.

-To use your mine-specific bio sources, you will install maven locally.
-The install task, recompiles the bio-source code, creates a new jar and installs it in you local Maven.
-These JARs are located in `~/.m2`.

 Remove InterMine code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Previously you had to download and compile InterMine.
+Now, instead, you’ll be using the compiled InterMine JARs available via Maven.
+This means you should remove all InterMine code from your repos, and only have your mine and data sources.

 1. Your mine-specific bio/sources and your webapp should be in git.
 2. `Directions <https://help.github.com/articles/splitting-a-subfolder-out-into-a-new-repository/>`_ on how to move a directory to a new repository and keep your history
 3. examples

    * FlyMine - https://github.com/intermine/flymine/
    * FlyMine specific data sources - https://github.com/intermine/flymine-bio-sources

 4. You should not have any core InterMine code in your repository.